 It is also possible to use a joint account however you must be named on the account along with one other person.

 What financial documents should I include with my application?

-- Original personal/joint bank account statements
+- Personal/joint bank account statements

 The statements must show your name or your parents name, the account number, date of the statement, the bank’s name and logo and the amount of money available.
 The Home Office will not accept bank statements from any other relative or friend.
-If you are using your parent(s) or legal guardian's bank statements, you must also provide your original birth certificate and a letter of parental consent confirming that the money will be used for your studies.
+If you are using your parent(s) or legal guardian's bank statements, you must also provide your birth certificate and a letter of parental consent confirming that the money will be used for your studies.